Jinwooooo/jinwooooo-blog/_posts/2018-09-17-browndust-arena-formation-:-2-row-variation.md

 ## Chapter 4 : Why Traditional 2 Row Formation has the title 'Traditional'

-If may have wondered why out of 3 variations, one of them actually have a special name.
+You may have wondered why out of 3 variations, one of them actually have a special name.
 The reason is simple : AOE.
 In Brown Dust there are unique AOE and the following AOE can be seen very frequently in arena.

 <img src="../uploads/browndust-2-row-formation-aoe.jpg">